loafey/master-thesis/Thesis/1.0. Introduction/main.typ

 former requires copying, and subsequently a form of automatic memory management, at least for convenience, whereas the latter can be modified in place.

-To introduce mutable data strcutures in the context of functional programming languages,
+#ln makes use of linear logic to introduce mutable data structures in the
-#ln makes use of linear logic.
+context of functional programming languages
 Girard's linear logic @girard1987linear is a refinement of classical and intuitionistic logic, where, rather than propositions being truth statements, they represent _resources_, meaning propositions are objects that can be modified into other objects.